Paying your utility bill online is easy. You just need to follow a few steps:

 Drinking water, including bottled water may reasonably be expected to contain at least small amounts of some contaminants.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occuring minerals and, in some cases, radioactive material, or can pick up substances resulting from the presence of animals or from human activity.
 The presence of these contaminants does not necessarily indicate that the water poses a health risk or that it is not suitable for drinking.
 More information about contaminants and their potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline listed above.

-For more information about Aurora's drinking water, please call Randy Turner at (812) 926-2745, or if you wish to become involved with water decision-making, attend City Council meetings on the first Monday of every month at 5:00 PM in the Aurora City Building.
+For more information about Aurora's drinking water, please call Randy Turner at (812) 926-2745, or if you wish to become involved with water decision-making, attend Utility Board meetings on the third Monday of every month at 5:00 PM in the Aurora City Building.

 Combined Sewer Overflow